 How Do HubSpot, Salesforce, Pipedrive, and Zoho Compare on Price?

-Pricing is the first filter for most small businesses, and the sticker price doesn’t tell the whole story.
+Pricing is the first filter for most small businesses, and the sticker price tells less of the story every year.
 HubSpot’s Professional tier looks expensive at $90/seat/month until you realize it includes email sequences, lead scoring, and reporting that would cost $50-100/month extra with Pipedrive or Zoho.
+And in 2026, seat price is only half the bill: HubSpot and Salesforce both layer usage-based AI credits on top.

 | CRM | Free Tier | Entry Paid | Mid Tier | What’s Included |